tamb/substate/README.md

 # SubState

+## The Problem
+State management with Redux is killer.
+But it requires switch statements and works poorly with deeply nested states.

+## Purpose
+* To manage state with a simple PubSub pattern
+* For State to return the whole state or just a chunk of state (just what you need).
+* Message filtering can be applied _without_ a `switch` statement (you create your own event types

 ## _note:_ anything marked _| no docs |_ means I haven't documented it yet.

-## Purpose
-To manage state with a simple PubSub pattern, it returns the whole state or just a chunk of state.
-Message filtering can be applied _without_ a `switch` statement

 ## Demo
 [This is a simple demo.](//jsfiddle.net/TomSaporito/s3oykwoe/embedded/result/)  The module can be observed in the console